 If you want to be successful, you must take action.
 People who have accomplished extraordinary results in life are those who are proactive and get things done.

 The tasks can be as small as making a phone call or sending an email to a client.
-No matter what it is, you just need to commit to doing 5 things that will move you forward to your goals.
+No matter what they are, you just need to commit to doing five things that will move you forward to your goals.

-Do you know that if you can do just 5 small things a day, within a year, you will have accomplished 1825 small victories?
+Did you know that if you can do just five small things a day, you will have accomplished 1825 small victories within a year?

 Can you imagine how these small victories can impact your life?
 Success starts with taking the first small steps, just like the quote, “The journey of a thousand miles begins with one step.”